szermatt/visual-replace/docs/source/usage.rst

 * :kbd:`<up>` and :kbd:`<down>` move the cursor to the next or previous match, scrolling if necessary.

+* :kbd:`M-% a` applies a single replacement, to the match right under the cursor or following the cursor, then move on to the next match.
+  This is an alternative to using the query mode for replacing only some matches.

+* :kbd:`M-% u` reverts the last replacement that was applied.

 * As usual, :kbd:`C-p` and `C-n` go up and down the history, like on any prompt.

 (Reminder: replace *M-%* with the keyboard shortcut you chose.)